Operation Rhodes: Aftermath

 Despite the operation's successful outcome, its aftermath was not as laudable.
-On January 24, two days after the operation, a truck carrying ammunition captured on Shadwan exploded while it was brought ashore at Eilat.
-21 people were killed in the accident, although Palestinian militants attempted to claim responsibility for the explosion.
+On January 24, two days after the operation, a truck carrying ammunition captured on Shadwan exploded after was brought ashore at Eilat, killing 24 people.
+Palestinian militants attempted to claim responsibility for the explosion.

 Egypt admitted to 80 soldiers killed, wounded or missing, but attempted to paint the Israeli raid in the best possible light.
 It initially reported that Israelis "attempted to land" on the island and had suffered 30 casualties and lost 2 aircraft, and later claimed Israeli forces failed to remain on the island "due to stiff resistance on land and massive air strikes".
 The Egyptian press focused on the actions of Captain Hosni Hamad, who had lost his life leading the torpedo boats to the island under his own initiative.

 Operation Rhodes had taken place a few days after the launch of Operation Priha, which had underscored Egypt's inability to counter Israeli aerial supremacy.
 Egyptian President Gamal Abdel Nasser, rather than opting for a ceasefire, turned to the Soviet Union for military assistance.
 On the same day as Operation Rhodes, Nasser secretly left Cairo for Moscow for a series of clandestine talks.
 Within weeks, Soviet hardware and personnel began arriving in Egypt, signalling a new phase in the War of Attrition.